banner-brands.png

 GSTR-9 & GSTR-9A: Annual Recap

 These annual returns offer a consolidated overview of all your monthly/quarterly filings for the financial year.
-GSTR-9 is for regular taxpayers, while GSTR-9A caters to composition scheme businesses.
+Earlier, GSTR-9A was used for composition scheme taxpayers, but it has been discontinued.
+Now, composition dealers must file GSTR-4 annually..
 They ensure your annual tax liability is accurately represented.
 These returns allow businesses to rectify any discrepancies and ensure compliance with GST for the entire year.

 GSTR-10: Final Return

 This final return is filed when your GST registration is cancelled or surrendered.
 So learn about the GST registration requirements to make this process seamless.
-It ensures that any remaining tax liabilities are cleared, and your business is formally de-registered from the GST system.
+It ensures that any remaining tax liabilities are cleared, and your business is formally deregistered from the GST system.

 GSTR-11: Refund Claim